catalyzeio/stratum-docs/supported-languages-frameworks.md

 ---
-title: Stratum Supported Languages and Frameworks
+title: Catalyze Resources - Stratum Supported Languages and Frameworks
 category: application
+summary: Learn about the support programming languages and frameworks on Catalyze.
 ---

 # Stratum Supported Languages and Frameworks